 Purchasing and financial managers (CFO) and

-Vendors (scanning, imaging, EHR, laboratory, etc.) and
+Vendors (document scanning, MPI/EMPI, diagnostic imaging, EHR, laboratory, etc.) and

 Other.

 Please note that this Committee may have various titles (Form Management Committee, HIT Committee, etc.) and carry out different responsibilities in different organizations.
 Further efforts are needed to assure standardization of Committee’s efforts in defining HIM practices and documentation when implementing information governance within an organization.
 This is specifically important because in the interoperable, electronic information sharing environment, a lack of sound organizational policies and practices on HIM may compromise shared data, information and knowledge.
 Our suggestions regarding standardization of the Committee’s efforts are presented in the Recommendation section below.